hongjoon0805/HALO/README.md

 All the datasets are automatically downloaded if you run one of the following command.

+**Note**

+Since it is not available to get labels of test nodes in HGB dataset, we instead evaluate our methods using validation set.
+All the evaluation procedures are implemented in our repo.

+For more details on the HGB dataset, please refer to this [Link](https://github.com/THUDM/HGB)

 ------
 ### Reproducing Table 1
 ------